OHDSI/Broadsea/README.md

 Broadsea can deploy the OHDSI stack on any of the following infrastructure alternatives:

--   laptop / desktop - Note: The Broadsea-Hades Docker container (RStudio server with OHDSI HADES R packages)
+-   laptop / desktop
 -   internally hosted server
 -   cloud provider hosted server
 -   cluster of servers (internally or cloud provider hosted)

 It supports any database management system that the OHDSI stack supports, though some services are specific to Postgresql.

-It supports any OS where Docker containers can run, including Windows, Mac OS X, and Linux (including Ubuntu, CentOS & CoreOS)
+It supports any OS where Docker containers can run, including Windows, Mac OS X, and Linux (including Ubuntu, CentOS & CoreOS).

-### Usage Scenarios:

-Broadsea deploys the OHDSI technology stack at your local site so you can use it with your own data in an OMOP CDM Version 5 database.

-it can be used for the following scenarios:

--   Try-out / demo the OHDSI R packages & web applications - Broadsea-Atlasdb contains the following artifacts for demos:
--   a tiny simulated patient demo dataset called 'Eunomia'
--   a simple concept set
--   a simple cohort definition\
--   Run observational studies on your data (including OHDSI Network studies)
--   Run the OHDSI Achilles R package for database profiling, database characterization, data quality assessment on your data & view the reports as tables/charts in the Atlas web application
--   Query OMOP vocabularies using the Atlas web application
--   Define and generate patient cohorts
--   Determine study feasibility based on defined criteria

 ------------------------------------------------------------------------